SharePoint/sp-dev-docs/.github/CONTRIBUTING.md

 ![Submit a pull request to sp-dev-docs repo](../images/contribute-docs-submit-pr.png)

 This will start a new pull request.
-Make sure you use the following [template]() to fill in your changes.
+Make sure you use the following [template](PULL_REQUEST_TEMPLATE.md) to fill in your changes.
 Make sure you are creating this pull request against the `master` branch.

-Once you have all the information, click the `Create pull request` to submit your pull request.
+Once you have all the information, click the `Create pull request` button to submit your pull request.

 ## Syncing your forked repository to keep it up-to-date with the upstream repository

 In order to keep your forked sp-dev-docs repo up-to-date with the parent repository, you will need to first [configure a remote that points to upstream repository](https://help.github.com/articles/configuring-a-remote-for-a-fork).

-Once you have configured the upstream repository, follow the steps [here](https://help.github.com/articles/configuring-a-remote-for-a-fork) to sync your fork to keep it up-to-date with the upstream repository.
+Once you have configured the upstream repository, follow the steps [here](https://help.github.com/en/articles/syncing-a-fork) to sync your fork to keep it up-to-date with the upstream repository.